 If you know someone who is a hoarder, chances are you may have offered to help clean his or her home or offered to help him or her find a therapist.
 But often, hoarders will refuse this help at first, and sometimes it takes an eviction to make them address the problem.
 "Although some with the problem do see that the clutter is excessive and that their living conditions are unsafe and uncomfortable, many do not.
 Many people who hoard resist or avoid treatment or help, and they appear baffled by family members’ reactions to the clutter, and are oblivious to the risks and discomfort that come with living with too many things," says Tompkins.
 "They tend to minimize the severity of the situation with comments such as, 'My house isn’t that messy,' and show little awareness of the problem, even though they may be smart and rational in other ways.
 Typically, when these people do accept help, it’s because others have forced it upon them."

-If you're not a hoarder but your house still needs some decluttering, focus first on cleaning out your entryway, because it's the first thing you see when you enter your house, and it sets the tone.
-Use a chest or an old wicker laundry basket to store shoes, set up a decorative "borrow box" to hold all borrowed or rented items like DVDs, library books, or your neighbor's pruners, and check out these 3 Strategies for a Clutter-Free Home.
+If you're not a hoarder but your house still needs some decluttering, check out these 3 Strategies for a Clutter-Free Home.
+Focus first on cleaning out your entryway, because it's the first thing you see when you enter your house, and it sets the tone.
+Use a chest or an old wicker laundry basket to store shoes, set up a decorative "borrow box" to hold all borrowed or rented items (like DVDs, library books, or your neighbor's pruners, etc.).